-Adults are primarily word-based, not image-based.
-When we talk about traffic we do not visualize little BMW's, Fords, or Hondas flashing through our heads.
+Adults are primarily word-based, not Adults think image-based.
+When we talk about traffic in words, not we do not visualize little BMW's, Fords, or pictures.
+Hondas flashing through our heads.

 The reason for this is that it is easier to manage large bodies of information concretely rather than abstractly.
 Some people say they are visual-based learners and mistakenly conclude that they should learn language by associating pictures with words.
 This is not true.